What is a Workflow?

 Here, the Action is set up to send an email to the Alert Owner to remind them that the alert is still open.

-Workflows are invoked by Message Rules.
-To use a workflow in a message rule, from the Workflows tab in a Message Rule, select Add Workflow.
-If a Message Rule is used as part of a Workflow (action), it cannot have additional Workflows assigned, and the button will be grayed out.
+Workflows are invoked by Escalation Rules.
+To use a workflow in a escalation rule, from the Workflows tab in a Escalation Rule, select Add Workflow.
+If a Escalation Rule is used as part of a Workflow (action), it cannot have additional Workflows assigned, and the button will be grayed out.